mercoglianoisidoro/vagrant_cluster_k8s/README.md

 ## Motivation
 Whan I started learning kubernetes, I wanted to install it from scratch, manage it and face all the problem coming from installation and maintenance.
 So, I started using vagrant.
-Today, it still useful in some circumstances.
+Today, this repository is still useful in some circumstances.

 ## How to start